 All captures are shared with the DSL and Headteacher with appropriate follow-up and sanctions where necessary.
-The DSL/deputies log behaviour and safeguarding issues related to online safety on CPOMS.
+The DSL/deputies log safeguarding issues related to online safety on CPOMS.
+Behaviour online violations are recorded on Arbor.

 This policy will be reviewed every year by the DSL and Headteacher.
 At every review, the policy will be shared with the Governing Board.
 The review will be supported by an annual monitoring and filtering risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.